vincecampanale/blog/_posts/2017-01-29-vignere-cipher-part1.markdown

 ---
 layout: post
-title:  "Solved: The Vignere Cipher (Part 1)"
+title:  "Using the Vignere Cipher to Encrypt a Message (Part 1)"
 date:   2017-01-20
 ---

 The Vign&egrave;re Cipher is a "method of encrypting alphabetic text by using a series of different Caesar ciphers based on the letters of the keyword."
 Read more about it [here](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher), it actually has a really cool history.
-It's called a "polyalphabetic cipher" because it uses two or more cipher alphabets to encrypt the data.
+It's called a "polyalphabetic cipher" because it uses two or more cipher alphabets to encrypt the original message.

-In the next couple of posts, I'm going to walk through my solution to implementing a Vign&egrave;re cipher in Javascript.
+In the next couple of posts, I'm going to walk through my solution to implementing a Vign&egrave;re Cipher in Javascript.
 I'm sure there are plenty of ways to do it, and I'll probably find this solution pretty basic when I look at it again in a year, but for now, I'm satisfied.
 I thought this problem was a lot of fun to solve and was a great extension of the Caesar Cipher, which I covered in my [last post](http://www.vincecampanale.com/blog/2017/01/20/caesar-cipher/).

 ### How it Works
 The process goes like this: